moonlinx/dotfiles/sketchybar/README.md

 - **Battery Health** information, displayed when the Battery Widget is clicked.
 - Redesigned **Calendar Widget** that takes up less space and opens Calendar when clicked.
-- **Clipboard Widget** that displays up to five of your last copied items.
-Clicking an item re-copies it.
-- Support for a **JSON Configuration File** to customize various aspects of the bar.
 - Improved **Media Widget**, with superior play/pause functionality.
-- **Restart Widget** to refresh SketchyBar; useful for development.
-- **RAM Widget** that displays the current RAM utilization, along with a graph.
 - **VPN Icon** that displays on the **Wifi Widget**, when a connected to a VPN.
-- **Weather Widget** that displays current temperature and conditions, with a pop-up menu displaying semi-hourly forecast for the next two days.

 ## Installation